Quantifying the Persona Effect in LLM Simulations: RQ1: How much variance in human annotation could persona variables explain?

 \paragraph{Methodology} Given the relative gap in literature in a holistic understanding of the impact of persona variables on annotation variance, we investigate to what extent persona variables explain human annotation variance.
 This analysis would provide valuable context to any modeling exercise of incorporating persona variables.

 We employ a mixed-effect linear regression model\footnote{In R notation, \texttt{annotation $\sim$ persona variables + (1 | text\_id)}} to assess how much variance in annotation can be explained by persona variables (fixed effect), while controlling for the text-specific variability in the text sample (random effect) by fitting a random intercept for each text.
 Using a mixed-effect linear regression allows us to separate the impact of persona variables from the inherent variation of the text being annotated.
-We evaluate 10 subjective NLP datasets which provide unaggregated annotations and persona variables of their annotators.
+We also consider incorporating an additional random effect term to capture individual annotator differences; however, the fixed effect estimates are very similar.
+Consequently, we opt to include only a random effect for the text sample.
+We evaluate 10 subjective NLP datasets which provide unaggregated annotations and annotator persona variables.
 We also consider the presidential vote question in the ANES 2012 public opinion survey~\cite{anes2012}, in which every human subject answers the same question and therefore does not require a text random effect, for comparison.

 \paragraph{Results} We show a comparison of the tasks, sources of data, annotation methods, sizes, types of persona information included, and the regression $R^2$ values in Table \ref{tab:rq1_r2}.

 We observe that the datasets mostly come from social media sources and annotations are collected through crowd-sourcing.
 They vary substantially in size, persona variables provided and $R^2$ values.
 While persona variables (fixed effect) do significantly explain some variance in annotation outcomes, they account for just \textbf{1.4\%-10.6\%} of the total variance (Marginal $R^2$), even when controlling for text variation.
 Conversely, variability inherent to individual texts (random effect) can explain up to \textbf{70\%} of the total variance, i.e. $\sim(\text{Conditional } R^2 - \text{Marginal } R^2)$.
 For comparison, in the ANES dataset, persona variables explain more than \textbf{70\%} human response variance.